Weisfeiler-Leman Indistinguishability of Graphons: Introduction

-Indistinguishability by color refinement has various characterizations: A result of Dvořák states two graphs $G$ and $H$ are not distinguished by color refinement if and only if the number of homomorphisms $\hom(T, G)$ from $T$ to $G$ equals the correspondence number $\hom(T, H)$ from $T$ to $H$ for every tree $T$ \cite{Dvorak2010}, see also \cite{Dell2018}.
+The notions characterizing indistinguishability by color refinement that are important for us are tree homomorphisms, fractional isomorphisms, and stable partitions.
+A \textit{homomorphism} from a graph $F$ to a graph $G$ is a mapping $h \colon V(F) \to V(G)$ such that $uv \in E(F)$ implies $h(u)h(v) \in E(G)$.
+The number of homomorphisms from $F$ to $G$ is denoted by $\hom(F, G)$, and $t(F, G) \coloneqq \hom(F, G) / \lvert V(G) \rvert^{\lvert V(F) \rvert}$ is the \textit{homomorphism density of $F$ in $G$}.
+Then, a result of \citeauthor{Dvorak2010} states two graphs $G$ and $H$ are not distinguished by color refinement if and only if the number of homomorphisms $\hom(T, G)$ from $T$ to $G$ equals the corresponding number $\hom(T, H)$ from $T$ to $H$ for every tree $T$ \cite{Dvorak2010}, see also \cite{Dell2018}.
 An older result due to Tinhofer \cite{Tinhofer1986, Tinhofer1991} states that $G$ and $H$ are not distinguished by color refinement if and only if they are \textit{fractionally isomorphic}, i.e., there is a doubly stochastic matrix $X$ such that $AX = XB$, where $A$ and $B$ are the adjacency matrices of $G$ and $H$, respectively.
 A characterization that is more closely related to the color refinement algorithm itself is given by \textit{stable} partitions of the vertex set $V(G)$ of a graph $G$, which are partitions where all vertices in the same class have the same number of neighbors in every other class.
-The term \textit{equitable} is also sometimes used for this but may not be confused with equitable partitions from Szemerédi’s regularity lemma.
-The partition induced by the colors of color refinement is the \textit{coarsest} stable partition, and graphs $G$ and $H$ are fractionally isomorphic if and only if their coarsest stable partitions have the same parameters, i.e., there is a bijection between the partitions that preserves the size of every class $C$ and the numbers of neighbors a vertex in $C$ has in some other class $D$ \cite{Tinhofer1986}.
+One can show that the partition induced by the colors of color refinement is the \textit{coarsest stable partition} and that graphs $G$ and $H$ are fractionally isomorphic if and only if their coarsest stable partitions have the same parameters, i.e., there is a bijection between the partitions that preserves the size of every class $C$ and the numbers of neighbors a vertex in $C$ has in some other class $D$ \cite{Tinhofer1986}.
 This, in turn, is equivalent to there being \textit{some} stable partitions of $G$ and $H$ with the same parameters \cite{RamanaEtAl1994}.
-We collect all these characterizations in \Cref{th:colRefGraphs}.
-It is worth mentioning that fractional isomorphism can also be seen from the perspective of logic; it corresponds to equivalence in the logic $\mathsf{C}^2$, the $2$-variable fragment of first-order logic with counting quantifiers \cite{ImmermanLander1990}.
-This, however, does not play a role in this paper, which is why we omit it.